Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 156.3

-Purdue has compiled a 7-3-0 record against the spread this season, while Arizona is 8-0-0.
-The Boilermakers have gone over the point total in seven games, while Wildcats games have gone over three times.
+Purdue has gone 7-3-0 against the spread, while Arizona's ATS record this season is 8-0-0.
+The Boilermakers have hit the over in seven games, while Wildcats games have gone over three times.

 Bet on this or any college basketball matchup at BetMGM